aldesantis/alessandro.codes/src/content/Literature notes/Articles/DTC Briefing Startups Are Gearing Up for Meta to Prioritize Traffic to Facebook and Instagram Shops.md

 ---
+title: |
-title: "DTC Briefing: Startups Are Gearing Up for Meta to Prioritize Traffic to Facebook and Instagram Shops"
+  DTC Briefing: Startups Are Gearing Up for Meta to Prioritize Traffic to Facebook and Instagram Shops
+full_title: |
-full_title: "DTC Briefing: Startups Are Gearing Up for Meta to Prioritize Traffic to Facebook and Instagram Shops"
+  DTC Briefing: Startups Are Gearing Up for Meta to Prioritize Traffic to Facebook and Instagram Shops
+author: |
-author: Anna Hensel
+  Anna Hensel
 url: https://www.modernretail.co/marketing/dtc-briefing-startups-are-gearing-up-for-meta-to-prioritize-traffic-to-facebook-and-instagram-shops/
 category: articles
 image_url: https://www.modernretail.co/wp-content/uploads/sites/5/2021/02/MR_DTC_email-banner-06.jpg
-date: 2024-12-29
-time: 6:39 PM
-last_highlighted_date: 2023-05-29 09:37:56.093124+00:00
 published_date: 2023-05-23
 summary: |
   Some media buyers are reporting that Meta is directing more traffic to Instagram and Facebook Shop's, instead of a brand's own DTC website